mitkeng/CCS_Focusing/README.md

 <br />
 <br />

-This python language platform takes in a peptide pdb file and generates conformations using the openMM molecular dynamics software. to access the Colab notebook.
-Click [CCS Focusing](https://colab.research.google.com/drive/1Sr0ydH5AGFRG15xTjFpZHpcZPgy4k1Lp#scrollTo=-DId6ORx7rPy) to access the Colab notebook.
+This python language platform takes in an ensemble of raw conformers and fi. to access the Colab notebook.
+Click [CCS Focusing](https://colab.research.google.com/drive/1Sr0ydH5AGFRG15xTjFpZHpcZPgy4k1Lp#scrollTo=-DId6ORx7rPy) to access the google Colab platform for use.

 <br />
 <br />